wasp-lang/wasp/web/docs/general/language.md

 All the other types in Wasp language (primitive types (`string`, `number`), composite types (`dict`, `list`), enum types (`DbSystem`), ...) are used to define the declaration bodies.

-## Complete list of Wasp types
+## Complete List of Wasp Types

 Wasp's type system can be divided into two main categories of types: **fundamental types** and **domain types**.

-While fundamental types are here to be basic building blocks of a language, and are very similar to what you would see in other popular languages, domain types are what makes Wasp special, as they model the concepts of a web app like `page`, `route` and similar.
+While fundamental types are here to be basic building blocks of a a language, and are very similar to what you would see in other popular languages, domain types are what makes Wasp special, as they model the concepts of a web app like `page`, `route` and similar.

 - Fundamental types ([source of truth](https://github.com/wasp-lang/wasp/blob/main/waspc/src/Wasp/Analyzer/Type.hs))
   - Primitive types